dtekcth/data101/src/studies/courses.md

 Sometimes you have elective slots in your program plan, which means that you can select any course marked as _elective_ within your program plan.[^elective_caveat] For master students it may be interesting to know that you can read one or two courses (around 15hp) outside of your program plan and still get your masters degree.
 This can vary between programs so ask your **student counsellor** before deciding.

-You can find your on [Studieportalen](https://www.student.chalmers.se/sp/program_list) by searching for your programme.
+You can find your program plan on [Studieportalen](https://www.student.chalmers.se/sp/program_list) by searching for your programme.

 ### Compulsory elective